 Melanoma is the most dangerous form of skin cancer.
-Although it accounts for only about 2 percent of all skin cancer cases, it causes the vast majority of skin cancer deaths.
+Although it accounts for only about 1% of all skin cancer cases, it causes the vast majority of skin cancer deaths.